ajeetp/AgileSlices/source/mddocs/adopt/index.md

 |We need to be seen as "agile" to recruit top talent|Let's put lipstick on a pig and hope no one notices|
 |It was a directive from leadership|Let's just do enough to look good on paper|

 Hopefully these are not actual reasons you hear.
-Drop me an email if you come across similar reasons

 ---

-If you are reading this to know what the benefits of agil are and how to evaluate suitability, we will cover that soon.
+If you are reading this to know what the benefits of agile are and how to evaluate suitability, we will cover that soon.
 However if you would rather learn about it *now*  then head over to [Benefits](./benefits) page and then the [Evaluation](./evaluation) page.

 ---